 Trite would be the same old enemies to lovers story without something new added in to make it fresh.
 For example, having the star crossed lovers die at the end to punish their warring families is not only not a romance, but it’s also been done to death—pardon the pun.
 Trite is a cliché.
 Trope is a beloved, familiar ideal.

 Insta-love is an example of a trope that’s gone trite.
 Insta-love is when the two protagonists meet and immediately fall in love.
 While “love at first sight” is a good start of a novel, there has to be more tension between the couple.
 Otherwise, it’s a boring book.
 They met.
 They fell in love.
 They got married.
 The end.
 No one wants to read that—unless there’s conflict in between.
 Readers want the romance characters to suffer and earn their happily ever after (HEA) or happy for now (HFN).

 Romance readers have expectations for the trope depending on the sub-genre.
-The paranormal romance readers expect the following tropes in their werewolf romances:
+Writing a successful novel hinges on following the tropes.
+For example, paranormal romance readers expect the following tropes in their werewolf romances:

 1. There is an alpha wolf, usually the male.

 2. The alpha male instantly recognizes his life mate and pursues him or her with relentless determination.

 3. Wolves mate for life so this is his one and only.
 The mating bond is permanent—which is usually a cause for tension and strife.

 Messing with these three tropes for werewolf romance can be a disaster for your novel.